mridg/basic-resume/main.typ

   company: "Purdue University",
   dates: dates-helper(start-date: "August 2025", end-date: "Present"),
 )
-- Developing a software simulation of a server environment, creating a model of a custom harware network accelerator to enable pre-silicon validation
+- Developing a software simulation of a server environment, creating a model of a custom hardware network accelerator to enable pre-silicon validation
 - Implementing network communication layers to bridge the software simulation with the physical hardware accelerator over Ethernet, creating a testing environment
 - Designing and scripting test workloads to validate the accelerator's functionality and benchmark its performance

 #work(
   title: "Undergraduate Research Assistant, AI Network Performance",